-In 2020, Washington D.C. passed the Washington DC Vulnerable User Recovery Act in an effort to protect those who are most vulnerable on the road.
+In 2020, Washington D.C. passed the Washington DC Vulnerable User Recovery Act to protect those most vulnerable on the road.
 The law is designed to help those vulnerable users who have been injured in a car accident as a result of another driver’s negligence.
 If you have been injured in a car accident, contact Chaikin, Sherman, Cammarata & Siegel, P.C. today to learn more about your rights under this new law.

 What Does Vulnerable User Mean?

 Vulnerable user refers to those most at risk in traffic with motor vehicles.
 These users are at increased risk because they have less protection than people riding in cars or trucks.
-For example, a cyclist does not have airbags or steel to protect them.
+For example, cyclists do not have airbags or steel to protect them.
 As a result, vulnerable users have a higher chance of being seriously injured if they are in an accident with a motor vehicle.

 Contributory Negligence Laws in D.C.